nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

 ### Nordic Signatory Rights
 Application profile for signatory rights, defined in collaboration by the Nordic countries.

-[Link to NSIG](https://tietomallit.suomi.fi/model/nsgi) Needs to be published before it works!
+[Link to NSIG model](https://tietomallit.suomi.fi/model/nsgi) Needs to be published before it works!

 Link to RDF